vivekkatial/personal-page/content/travel-posts/2015-03-01-first-big-trip-my-indian-adventure.md

 Singapore is a fantastic, tiny and **humid** country.
 Most often it seen as just a place to stop on the way to somewhere else however, in this trip I sent 5 days exploring the little city-country.
 Despite being in Asia, Singapore is still quite expensive, infact the most expensive place in Asia I have been other than Tokyo.

-I was lucky enough to have family living in Singapore and as such had free accomodation (infact one of the cousins getting married in India in the same trip).
+I was lucky enough to have family living in Singapore and as such had free accomodation (one of the cousins getting married in India in the same trip).

 Singapore has an awesome public transport system, making navigating and travelling around extremely easy and efficient.
-You can use the busses (which are *ALWAYS* on time - seriously Auckland Transport could learn a thing or two) or the great Singapore MRT (Mass Rapid Transit).
+You can use the buses (which are *ALWAYS* on time - seriously Auckland Transport could learn a thing or two) or the great Singapore MRT (Mass Rapid Transit).
 Both bus and MRT use a single, contactless payment system: the EZ-Link card.

 ### Where I went?
 - Sentosa Island: